-JUDAISM is one of the oldest monotheistic religions in the world, and it has experienced a higher level of discrimination and prejudice in this millennia than most other religions, with the holocaust being a scar that refuses to heal.
-Even now, Jews are still on the receiving end of anti-sematic behaviour daily.
+JUDAISM is one of the oldest monotheistic religions in the world, and it has experienced a higher level of discrimination and prejudice over the last 100 years than most other religions, with the holocaust being a scar that refuses to heal.
+Even now, Jews are still on the receiving end of anti-Semitic behaviour daily.

 The Community Security Trust (CST), a charity that’s aims to fight anti-Semitism, recorded roughly 727 anti-Semitic incidents in the first six months of 2018, with these mainly emerging from large cities like London and Manchester.
-This got me thinking, what about the small towns like Harlow?
-What’s going on in small boroughs where anti-Semitic attacks may not always be monitored?
+This got me thinking: what about small towns like Harlow?
+What is going on in small boroughs where anti-Semitic attacks may not always be monitored?

 To get to the bottom of the issue, I contacted Irit Shallor, a Rabbi at the Harlow Jewish Community (HJC) Synagogue, where she practices Reform Judaism.
 Irit has been a Rabbi at the HJC for 15 years.

-“Before (becoming a Rabbi at the HJC), I was working with communities in Germany and in Austria for quite a long time and I was also working with a community in Leister, so I’ve moved around a bit.”
+“Before [becoming a Rabbi at the HJC], I was working with communities in Germany and in Austria for quite a long time and I was also working with a community in Leicester, so I’ve moved around a bit.”

-In regard to discrimination, three quarters of the 727 incidents I mentioned before ranged from anti-Semitic graffiti, hate mail and social media posts.
-When I inquired if the HJC received any discrimination, Irit informed me that “there was once or maybe twice that we got strange letters and we turned those over to the police.
+When it comes to discrimination, three quarters of the 727 incidents I referred to earlier ranged from anti-Semitic graffiti to hate mail and social media posts.
+When I inquired if the HJC received any discrimination, Irit informed me that “Maybe once or twice we got strange letters and we turned those over to the police.
 On the whole we haven’t had too many problems in Harlow.

-“Myself and the community are really into interface work.
-The more people that work together I think reduces the danger… touch wood!”
+“Myself and the community are really into interfaith work.
+The more people who work together I think reduces the danger… touch wood!”

 This made me curious as to what God says about discrimination in the bible.
 It’s easy to forget that the entire point of Religion is to better yourself and your community.
 The discrimination cancels that out almost, it takes away the sole point of Judaism: to love God and to love each other.